 For using python properly and to make things easy for us.
 It is important to add the C:\Python27 directory and C:\python27/Scripts directory to the windows PATH Environment variable.
 To do this, you normally need the admin rights of your computer, but there is an other way around which will be explain.

 Setup environment variable PATH with admin rights

+Press crtl and R key at the same to open the Run window and search for sysdm.cpl.

+The following is supposed to appear and go to the advanced tab.
+You should see an Environment Variable option.
+Click on it.

+In the next window, you select the Path variable in the system variables section and edit it by clicking on edit afterwards

+The next part is to add the path to the Python27 directory and the Python27 scripts directory.
+To do this you need to click on New and then enter the corresponding paths.

+This is how you set the Path Environment variable to be able to use python effectively

 Setup environment variable PATH without admin rights